-4) Increasing Reliance on Voluntarism/Self-Regulation to Protect the Environment government in its attempt to pursue this agenda with the public.
-These included:
+4) Increasing Reliance on Voluntarism/Self-Regulation to Protect the Environment

 The government is relying heavily on voluntarism and industry self-regulation to protect the environment and natural resources.
 Public resources such as forests and public lands are being effectively privatized.
 Private economic interests are being put ahead of the public interest.
 Business interests have been the primary beneficiary of these moves.